ARMmbed/mbed-os-5-docs/docs/reference/api/rtos/rtos.md

 <h2 id="rtos-api">RTOS overview</h2>

-The Arm Mbed RTOS APIs provides C++ APIs to manage RTOS objects like thread, synchronization objects and timer.
-It also provides interfaces for attaching application specific idle hook function and to read the tick count from OS.
-The Arm Mbed RTOS layer also handles RTOS errors and report them into Mbed-OS error handling system.
+Mbed-OS RTOS provide C++ APIs to manage objects like thread, synchronization objects and timer.
+It also provides interfaces for attaching application specific idle hook function, read the OS tick count and implements functionality to report RTOS errors.

 The code of the Mbed RTOS can be found in the [`mbed-os`](https://github.com/ARMmbed/mbed-os) repository, in the [RTOS subdirectory](https://github.com/ARMmbed/mbed-os/tree/master/rtos).
 See [the Doxygen](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/group__rtos.html) for more information.